That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 Thursday VIP check-in

-is by invitation only.
+is for returning campers or by invitation only.

 Friday-Sunday General Check-in between 2:00-6:00p.